Meet the Visionary Minds Shaping Our Future Direction

 Gary Cordner, Academic Director, Education and Training Section, Baltimore Police Department

-Gary Cordner is the Academic Director in the Education and Training Section of the Baltimore Police Department.
-Most recently he served as Chief Research Advisor for the National Institute of Justice (NIJ) LEADS Scholars Program.
+Gary Cordner serves as the Academic Director in the Education and Training Section of the Baltimore Police Department.
+Most recently, he was the Chief Research Advisor for the National Institute of Justice (NIJ) LEADS Scholars Program, where he supported the development of research-driven law enforcement leaders.

 Gary Cordner